sandman45/node-starter-project/README.md

 ## Endpoints

 See `postman/` for collections to use in postman.
+Import the collections and test the endpoints!